-• 3 Private Practice Marketing Strategies You’re Already Using
+3 Private Practice Marketing Strategies You May Already Be Using

-Chances are, your professional education and training didn’t emphasize (or even include) the skills it takes to run a business.
-So it’s no surprise that the ins and outs of private practice marketing continue to baffle and overwhelm many private practice professionals.
+Chances are, your professional education and training didn’t emphasize (or even cover) the skills it takes to run a business.

 A lot of practices offer free initial consultation calls to prospective clients.
 And while this may seem like something pretty routine, it actually does differentiate you from other practitioners who may not offer consultations, or who may not know exactly how to convert that first call to a session